 Similarly, Resolver offices are governed by access control and visitor policies.
 Access to the facilities outside of business hours requires a valid electronic key fob.
 During business hours, visitors must check in with reception and are accompanied by Resolver staff during their visit.

-Servers are hosted within AWS and Rackspace.
-As such, physical security controls around the data center that hosts critical information is the responsibility of the subservice provider.
-Refer to the subservice organizations section below for additional details.
+Servers are hosted within AWS.
+As such, physical security controls around the data center that hosts critical information is the responsibility of the subservice organization.
+Refer to the subservice organization section below for additional details.

 Logical Access